Mental Disorders: Major Types, Symptoms & Proven Treatments

 • Psychiatric history is taken.

-• This manual has been developed by the American Psychiatric Association, which helps in identifying various mental disorders.
+• This manual has been developed by the American Psychiatric Association, which helps in identifying various mental illness.

-• Blood tests or brain scans like MRI, EEG – to rule out organic causes.
+• Blood tests or brain scans like MRI and EEG—to rule out organic causes.

 Treatment of Mental Disorders